tshepang/blog/content/computing/ideal static blog generator.rst

 * reStructuredText__ support is mandatory, and so is being written in Python (I is a fanboy).

-* 3 alternatives for the main page:
+* Ordered by preference:

-  - The latest post should be displayed in its entirety, and the rest displayed in an Archive view below it (so one can quickly search all post Titles without leaving that page).
+  - The latest post should be displayed in its entirety, followed by an Archives View (just Post title and date) or a subset (i.e. Recent Posts).
+  - It should be an Archives View (or a subset).
   - It should be an About Page.
-  - It should present Archive View.

-* Categories should be determined by directory into which a post is placed if not explicitly specified (in file metadata section).
+* Categories should be determined by directory into which a file (the raw material for a Post) is placed.
+Specifying this in the metadata section of the file should of course take precedence.

 * Publish date should never be placed at the bottom of a Post.
+It is too important a piece metadata to treat this way.

 * An option to have clean urls (i.e. trailing ``.html`` removed).